 At a 2013 event held at the LGBT Centre in New York, Sarah Schulman declared herself to be in opposition to anyone “invested in systems of supremacy, whether it’s gender supremacy, religious or racial supremacy.”
 Asked by the journalist Sohrab Ahmari if she considered Hamas to be among those invested in such systems, she replied: “I don’t know enough about Hamas to give you a complete, intelligent analysis of Hamas.”
 So mesmerized is Schulman by the idea of the Palestinians that she cannot bring herself to even look at the specifics.

-Jamie Palmer is a writer and film-maker.
-Read more of his writing here and follow him on Twitter: @jacobinism
+Jamie Palmer is a writer and film-maker and senior editor at Quillette.
+You can follow him on Twitter @j4mi3p